TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 For more information about these strategies, Ctrl/Cmd-click the `nabl2/api` import in your Stratego file.

 The following example shows how to use these strategies.
-It matches a variable reference, gets the analysis result, creates and resolves its occurrence, retrieves the `kind` property, and checks if kind is a parameter or local variable.
+It matches a variable reference, gets the analysis result, creates and resolves its occurrence, retrieves the `origin` property, and checks if kind is a parameter or local variable.

 ```
 exp-to-jbc: